 First, many grants are intended to aid non-profits, community-focused businesses or entrepreneurism in a specific demographic.
 They also focus on innovation, technological advancement or initiatives that help solve a widespread problem.
 If your business does not fit within one of these categories, it may be difficult to find a grant opportunity.

 The application process tends to be intensive, competitive and time consuming — to the point where some companies hire professional grant writers.
 Many have stringent requirements and restrictions regarding eligibility.
 You must state what the money will fund, and oftentimes there are strict rules around how it can be spent.
-Extensive reporting may required to ensure funds are being used properly.
+Extensive reporting may be required to ensure funds are being used properly.

 There’s no way to pin down how much money is out there.
 Grants come from many different organizations, are often designated for very specific populations and trend up and down based on the economy and government spending priorities.
 Expect to spend some time researching.

 If you’re up for that, eligible for a grant and able to deal with a significant amount of paperwork and compliance, go for it — just don’t structure your financing plan solely around the possibility.

 How’s your public speaking?
 If you’re a passionate, articulate business owner with an idea that you’re eager to share, pitch competitions could be your pathway to funding.

 The difficulty of cutting through the noise of an increasingly competitive marketplace gave rise to pitch competitions.
 These events are designed to provide a platform — and perhaps some capital — for emerging companies.
 The prize purse can range from several thousand to a million dollars, with many being equity-free.
 Notable pitch competitions include Y Combinator Demo Day, MIT $100K Entrepreneurship Competition and TechCrunch Disrupt.